 The transition between the indoor coop and the outdoor run should be smooth and secure.
 A small, chicken-sized door that can be securely latched at night gives your flock the freedom to move in and out during the day while keeping them safe after dark.
 The run itself is a vital extension of their living space.
 A covered run is an excellent feature, as it protects your chickens from overhead predators like hawks and provides shade on sunny days and shelter from rain.
 This seamless connection ensures your flock can enjoy fresh air and exercise in a safe, protected environment, no matter the weather.

-Create a Healthy and Comfortable Environment
+Designing a Healthy and Comfortable Coop

 A beautiful coop is wonderful, but a healthy coop is non-negotiable.
 Your flock’s well-being depends on an environment that’s clean, dry, and comfortable year-round.
 Creating this sanctuary isn't just about daily upkeep; it starts with smart interior design choices that manage everything from air quality to temperature.
 A well-planned interior makes it easier to maintain a space where your chickens can thrive, stay healthy, and feel safe.
 Let’s walk through the key elements that turn a simple shelter into a true home for your flock.